Techyrushi/Techyrushi/README.md

 - 📄 Know about my experiences [http://techyrushi.000webhostapp.com/](http://techyrushi.000webhostapp.com/)

-- ⚡ Fun fact **The name "Tux" was chosen for the DevOps mascot because it is a penguin, and penguins are known for being good at teamwork and collaboration.**
+- ⚡ Fun fact **"My code has a sense of humor – it laughs at my attempts to refactor! 😂💻"**

 <h3> 🛠️ &nbsp;Tech Stack</h3>